 …in which even porridge, a pub and a pie fail to perk me up and I pontificate misanthropically.

 The Old Silent Inn just 15 minutes walk from The Way at the east end of Ponden was obviously not open first thing in the morning.
-The shelter at Top Withins was locked – don’t rely on it.
+The shelter at Top Withins was locked – don’t rely on it (it was open but draughty in September 2018).
 The slight detour along the road to the Pack Horse Inn (about 951 316, NTG p.60) was well worth it, the lamb shank here was the best I’ve ever had, slow-baked and falling off the bone into fabulous gravy.
 Lovely puds too, and a heart-warming display of homemade cakes and biscuits for sale in the porch.